javisar/ONI-Modloader/README.md

      * Windows: \OxygenNotIncluded\OxygenNotIncluded_Data\Managed\
 	 * Mac: /OxygenNotIncluded/OxygenNotIncluded.app/Contents/Resources/Data/Managed/
 1. Click "Clone or Download" and "Download ZIP" for the current version as the releases may not be up to date.
-2. Copy the contents of the "Managed" folder to the folder ():
+2. Copy the contents of the "Managed" folder to the folder:
    * Windows: \OxygenNotIncluded\OxygenNotIncluded_Data\Managed\
    * Mac: /OxygenNotIncluded/OxygenNotIncluded.app/Contents/Resources/Data/Managed/
 3. Create "Mods" folder in the ONI main directory.